binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 {linenos=off, lang=JavaScript}
     value=" &quot; onmouseover=&quot;alert(2)"

 Now, in regards to the code comments in the block of code above titled "Sanitisation using escaping", I mentioned having to double escape character references.
 We were using `XSL` for the `HTML` because we needed to perform transformations before delivering to the browser.
 Because we were sending the strings to the browser, it was easier to single decode the double encoded `HTML` on the service side only.
-As we were still focused on the client side sanitisation and would soon shift our focus to cover the server side, we knew we were going to have to create some sanitisation routines for our .NET service.
+As we were still focussed on the client side sanitisation and would soon shift our focus to cover the server side, we knew we were going to have to create some sanitisation routines for our .NET service.
 Because the routines were likely to be static, we were just dealing with strings, where we created an extensions class in a new project for a common library we already had.
 This provided the widest use from our sanitisation routines, while allowing us to wrap any existing libraries, or parts of them that we wanted to use.

 {title="Common.Security.Encoding.Extensions.SingleDecodeDoubleEncodedHtml", linenos=off, lang=C#}
     namespace Common.Security.Encoding {